Please click to view.

 Yeast Infection (Candidiasis)

-Candidiasis, commonly known as a yeast infection, is an infection with the common yeast (or fungus) organism, Candida albicans, which is commonly found in the environment.
-Sometimes this yeast lives in the mouth, digestive (gastrointestinal) tract, and the vagina, along with many kinds of harmless bacteria, without causing any issues.
-However, under certain conditions (particularly weakening of the immune system, the use of antibiotics, exposure to cancer drugs or corticosteroids, or in diabetics), the fungus will multiply and cause disease.
+Candidiasis, commonly known as a yeast infection, is an overgrowth of the common Candida albicans fungus, which is naturally found in the environment and on the body.
+Sometimes this yeast lives in the mouth, digestive tract, and the vagina without causing any issues.
+However, under certain conditions (such as having a weak immune system, using antibiotics, taking cancer drugs or corticosteroids, or being obese or diabetic), the yeast will multiply and cause an infection.

 There are different forms of yeast infection, depending upon the area affected.
-Most commonly, the mouth, vagina, and damper skin areas are affected, as the yeast likes to grow in moist areas.
+Most commonly, the mouth, vulva and vagina, and damper skin areas, such as the skin folds, are affected, as the yeast likes to grow in moist environments.

-Most yeast infections are on the surface (superficial) and easily treated; however, serious life-threatening yeast infection can develop throughout the body (systemic) in people with very weak immune systems.
+Most yeast infections are easily treated; however, serious life-threatening yeast infection can develop throughout the body (systemically) in people with very weak immune systems.

 Who's At Risk?